How to Help Those Affected by the Winter Storm in Texas

 Millions in the state were without power for days amid single-digit temperatures, with many people posting photos and videos on social media of bursting pipes, icy home interiors and furniture being burned for heat.
 More than 12 million residents have also had their water service affected, with many water systems issuing notices for residents to boil their water.

-"I think people are easy to make jokes like, 'Texas, they can't deal with 2 inches of snow or whatever,'" Jenna said.
+"I think people are easy to make jokes like, 'Texas, they can't deal with 2 inches of snow or whatever,'" Bush Hager said.
 "They're not prepared for weather like this.
 The houses weren't built, the pipes weren't built (for this weather).

 "I know this sounds silly, but people don't have warm clothes like we do up here, and it's been 14-degree weather.
 It's getting warmer, it's on a warming trend, thank God, but it's really, really bad."